muh-nee/sca-testing-uv-secure/CONTRIBUTING.md

 guidelines for contributing to ensure a smooth collaboration experience.
-I'd love to get more contributors, even for small changes like documentation fixes, examples, or additional tests, partly just because I know a lot of people won't adopt uv-secure if they don't see multiple contributors.
+I'd love to get more contributors, even for small changes like documentation fixes, examples, or additional tests, partly just because I know a lot of people won't adopt uv-secure if they don't see multiple contributorsø

 ## Code Style and Linting